babelsociety/website/content/manifesto/index.md

 If everyone accepted their neighbor, then it goes without saying that there could be no hatred and prejudices related to race, to a physical peculiarity, to religion and so on.
 A hate-free society is a much more efficient and positive society.

 **We want everyone to feel normal about being themselves**.

-## Freedom

-Freedom is a fundamental concept to be able to fully enjoy our life.
-There can be no true freedom in a society where there are conflicting groups and divisions, much less if there are strict hierarchies.
-Any hierarchy of power assumes that there are people who are superior to others, which undermines the freedom of those considered inferior.
-For this reason Babel Society wants to abolish all forms of hierarchy of power within its society.

-Freedom means that any person in society is free to associate with whomever they wish, including people outside the society itself.
-It also means we will be free to use our time as we see fit and have a job that we are happy to do.

 ## Stability